 In the past several years, ridesharing phone apps like Uber have exploded onto the scene and dominated the rides-on-demand market that was once monopolized by New York City cab drivers.
 Now, a driver without a taxi license can sign up to become a driver with the app, register his vehicle in the system, and start picking up riders.
 While the apps provide an easier mechanism for both hailing and paying for a ride, the company has come under fire recently for dodging liability in dangerous New York Uber accidents that result in injuries to passengers and drivers.

-At Wingate, Russotti, Shapiro & Halperin, LLP, because several of our clients have been injured at the hands of reckless taxi drivers, we decided to conduct a comparison of liability for Uber drivers versus NYC taxi drivers to figure out which entity provides more protection to passengers and pedestrians.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, because several of our clients have been injured at the hands of reckless taxi drivers, we decided to conduct a comparison of liability for Uber drivers versus NYC taxi drivers to figure out which entity provides more protection to passengers and pedestrians.

 Uber was notorious in the past for labeling its drivers as independent contractors and thereby avoiding any liability for accidents that occurred during trips.
 However, after receiving bad press following a fatal Uber accident, the rideshare app began experiencing pressure from passengers, lawmakers, and New York City’s Taxi and Limousine Commission.
 Thereafter, Uber revamped its insurance policy nationwide to bring it in compliance with changing state and local laws.
 Currently, Uber will accept liability in only certain circumstances.